JeschkeLab/DeerLab/docsrc/source/dipolar_guide_modelling.rst

     ========= ======= ======= ======= ======== ======== ====== ======================================

 From this point on, the model can be modified, manipulated and expanded freely as any other DeerLab model.
-Check out the :ref:`modelling guide <modelling_guide>` for more details and instructions on model manipulation.
+Check out the :ref:`modeling guide <modeling_guide>` for more details and instructions on model manipulation.